drawsmcgraw/python-function/README.md

 Inside this file, you will find a function that is invoked by default.
 For example:

 ```
-def hello(data: Any, attributes: dict):
+def main(data: Any, attributes: dict):
     # Your function implementation goes here
     return attributes, "Hello world!"
 ```

 You may replace the code inside this default function with your logic.

-To see samples of code deployable as a Function (FaaS) experience, visit the [samples folder](https://github.com/vmware-tanzu/function-buildpacks-for-knative/tree/hello/samples/python).
+To see samples of code deployable as a Function (FaaS) experience, visit the [samples folder](https://github.com/vmware-tanzu/function-buildpacks-for-knative/tree/main/samples/python).

 ## Deploying